replacing an AC

 Another reason your AC may push out warm air is if there's an issue with your thermostat.
 Your home's thermostat dictates when your AC unit turns on and what temperature air it should create.
 You can also use a smart thermostat so that your indoor air changes throughout the day on a schedule.

 However, a faulty thermostat may not send the right signals to your AC.
 It can cause your system to turn off at the wrong time or change the temperature setting without your input.
-This results in not only problems with cooling and heating but also a higher AC bill
+This results in not only problems with cooling and heating but also a higher AC bill.

 Refrigerant Leak